dettonville/dettonville.org/content/news/2019-02-11-mapstruct-1_3_0_Final-is-out-in-the-wild.md

 ### Stats

 We are very proud and thankful of our of our growing community.
-It is really satisfying to see how everyone helps each other in our [Gitter Room](https://gitter.im/mapstruct/mapstruct-users), on [StackOverflow](https://stackoverflow.com/questions/tagged/mapstruct) or in our [Google group](https://groups.google.com/forum/#!forum/mapstruct-users).
+It is really satisfying to see how everyone helps each other in our [Gitter Room](https://gitter.im/dettonville/dettonville-users), on [StackOverflow](https://stackoverflow.com/questions/tagged/dettonville) or in our [Google group](https://groups.google.com/forum/#!forum/dettonville-users).
 We currently have 1500+ stars and 50+ contributors on GitHub.
-More than 16000 people are using our [IntelliJ](https://plugins.jetbrains.com/plugin/10036-mapstruct-support) plugin.
+More than 16000 people are using our [IntelliJ](https://plugins.jetbrains.com/plugin/10036-dettonville-support) plugin.
 And don't worry we haven't forgotten about it, a new fresh version with builder and fluent setter support will be released shortly.

 Most impressive though are the download numbers we get from the Maven Central repo.
-As an example here are the numbers for the _org.mapstruct:mapstruct-processor_ artifact:
+As an example here are the numbers for the _org.dettonville:dettonville-processor_ artifact:

 <div style="text-align:center">
     <img src="/images/downloads_02-2018_01-2019.png" style="padding-bottom: 3px;"/>